juvu/DayTrade-SwingTrade/TradingTickers.md

 ## Technical Indicators

 * When a buyer shows not getting filled while not aligning with Time and Sales then this is possibly being faked.
 This is the same for sellers.
-* Level 2 is useful when there's volatility, it could indicate when there's a change of direction.
+* Level 2 is useful when there's volatility, it could indicate when there's a change of direction(does not work if it's not volatile)
 * 3 useful chartrooms : Penny Stocking Silver, Investors Underground, Promotion Stock Secrets

 ## EquityFeed Stock Scanning Configurations